Barbara Smith: Feminism

 As a lesbian, Smith's intersectional approach to feminism extended beyond race and gender into sexuality.
 She was the first scholar to identify a Black lesbian feminist body of literature, although she separated lesbianism from a political identity.
 During the 1970s, 1980s, and 1990s, Smith was active in LGBT rights movements, but became disillusioned by the movement's lack of complexity, which she felt revolved around single issues like gay marriage and "celebrity culture."
-Mainstream LGBT movements centered the experience of white gays while ignoring the compounded oppression faced by queer people of color.
+Mainstream LGBT movements centered the experience of gay white people while ignoring the compounded oppression faced by gay people of color.
 Since then, Smith has preferred multi-issue LGBT activism that addresses the oppression faced those who are most marginalized in society.